What is Skinny Boost detox tea?

 In fact, I noticed what appeared to be Skinny Boost directly copy-pasting information from SkinnyFit Tea’s terms and conditions.

-In the image below, you can see the identical information (including SkinnyFit’s brand name) on Skinny Boost’s website, which leads me to think that Geneva was just following the same sales formula as other teas on the market.
+In the image below, you can see the identical information (including SkinnyFit’s brand name) on Skinny Boost’s website (as well as a similar product name and colors), which leads me to think that Geneva may have just been following the same sales formula as other teas on the market.

 Whether or not Skinny Boost “works” really depends on your own interpretation of the marketing claims and personal expectations.

-The listed claims are ambiguous and suggestive (i.e., “boost metabolism, lose weight” etc) but the company does not provide any objective peer-reviewed evidence that the tea can, in fact, do what it says it does.
+The listed claims are ambiguous and suggestive (i.e., “boost metabolism, lose weight” etc) but the company does not appear to provide any objective peer-reviewed evidence to support its claims.

 Certain ingredients with a laxative and diuretic effect might result in some temporary urine and fecal weight loss.